jarkonik/bevy_scriptum/README.md

 my_print("Hello world!")
 ```

-And spawn a `Script` component with a handle to a script source file:
+And spawn an entity with attached `Script` component with a handle to a script source file:

 ```rust
 use bevy::prelude::*;